SciRooPlot/SciRooPlot/README.md

 make
 ```

-Using the Framework
+Using SciRooPlot
 --------------------
-In order to use the framework, first you need to compile the library in the following way:
+In order to use the SciRooPlot, first you need to compile the library in the following way:

     cd /path/to/SciRooPlot
     mkdir build